NahidEbrahimian/Cars-Classification-tensorflow/README.md

 - After model training, you can inference model using `inference_a.py` and `inference_b.py` and folowing commands.

-1- Download trained model from this [link]( https://drive.google.com/drive/folders/1oB-TYojq2VELADOlBaKFIkPtC75aRO66?usp=sharing)
+1- Download trained model from this link: [download model]( https://drive.google.com/drive/folders/1oB-TYojq2VELADOlBaKFIkPtC75aRO66?usp=sharing)

 2- Put your input images in `./input` directory.